Sonic the Hedgehog (TV series): Home releases

-This show has never been reissued on DVD after its expiration in 2012, but the remaining copies are available on Amazon and eBay with expensive prices.
-However, the complete series is available to purchase and download on iTunes.

 In other media

 Comics

 Archie's Sonic the Hedgehog comic book was initially based on the Saturday morning cartoon.
 From its earliest issues, the book shared the characters and story premise established within it.
 However, the comic differed in that it featured humorous plots modeled after the weekday show.
 After writer Ken Penders had the opportunity to view the Saturday morning program, the comic gradually became adventure-driven.

 The comic series shifted focus again after ABC cancelled Sonic the Hedgehog, developing into a relationship-based superhero story, and following a reboot, Archie's Sonic was primarily inspired by the video game series.
 Nevertheless, the characters and locales from the Saturday morning cartoon remained prominent until the comic's cancellation in July 2017.

 Video games

 Several video games were intended to use elements from the TV series, although only one was completed.
 This was Sonic Spinball, released in 1993 for the Sega Genesis.
 It contained characters from the show, including Princess Sally, Bunnie Rabbot, Rotor and Muttski.
 Spinball was commissioned due to Sonic the Hedgehog 3 being pushed back from its intended 1993 release in the holiday shopping season to February 1994, with the game being developed in under a year.
 An 8-bit port of the game was also released for the Master System and Game Gear due to the poor reception of Sonic Drift in Japan.

 Another video game tentatively titled Sonic-16 was intended to be set in the same universe, with a prototype being created by Sega Technical Institute in November 1993.
 However, Yuji Naka and Sega management disliked the project, allgedly due to its slow-paced nature, and it was soon cancelled without any further development.
 Directly afterwards, the same team worked on Sonic Mars; this would have featured Princess Sally and Bunnie Rabbot as playable characters.
 This project eventually evolved into Sonic X-treme, which was cancelled in 1996 due to development difficulties.
+Hackers also found within the data of the arcade game SegaSonic the Hedgehog (1993) a near-complete sprite sheet for the Robotnik design used in the cartoon, with it being speculated it was to be used in a scrapped English localization.